GeorgeRXia/react-native-simon/README.md

 # react-native-simon
 *This project was done in ten day, so it was not coded in best practice.
-I am right now refactoring the code, and will be done on July 17, 2017*
+I am planning to refactor the code after I learn redux*

 Technologies: React Native, Rails, Node websockets.